pwsdb/moodle-block_remaining_lesson_timer/README.txt

 No records are written by this timer display.

 Note:
-The "REFRESH TIMER" option is not displayed on the first page of a lesson because till moodle 3.3, refreshing the first page causes the elapsed time to get zeroed out and trying to refresh the continue.php causes a browser warning against resending data and repeating actions.
+The "REFRESH TIMER" button is not displayed on the first page of a lesson because till moodle 3.3, refreshing the first page causes the elapsed time to get zeroed out and trying to refresh the continue.php causes a browser warning against resending data and repeating actions.